Celine Dion Warns Trump: Don’t Do It!

 For Donald Trump, the unauthorized use of Dion’s music will unlikely deter him from continuing to use popular songs at his rallies.
 His campaign has long been known for its eclectic playlist, including everything from patriotic anthems to musical theater numbers.
 However, the repeated clashes with artists over the use of their music raise questions about the campaign’s approach and the potential legal and reputational risks involved.

-As the 2024 presidential race heats up, it remains to be seen whether Trump’s team will heed the objections of artists like Dion or continue to push the boundaries of what is acceptable in using music at political events.
+As the 2024 presidential race continues, it remains to be seen whether Trump’s team will heed the objections of artists like Dion or continue to push the boundaries of what is acceptable in using music at political events.
 One thing is clear for now: Celine Dion’s heart will not go on with Trump’s campaign.

 ━ latest articles